boydcpeters/gridlib/docs/basics.dataformat.rst

 Data format
 ===========
-All the fitting procedures require the survival time distributions.
-This package provides functions to be able to read in this data.
-The data should be stored into a `.csv` file with two columns for every survival time distribution.
-The first of these two columns should contain the time points and the column next to it should contain either the number of molecules still surviving at that point.
-The structure should be as follows without the header in a `.csv` file.:
+The data analysed during either GRID analysis or multi-exponential analysis are :term:`survival time distributions<Survival time distribution>`, which should be stored in a specific way for this package to be able to read in this data.
+The data should be stored into a ``.csv`` file with two columns for every survival time distribution.
+The first of these two columns should contain the time points and the column next to it should contain the number of molecules still surviving at that point.
+So the structure should be as follows in a ``.csv`` file.:

 .. code-block:: text

-    Δt_1,value,Δt_2,value,... (header)
     Δt_1,f(Δt_1),Δt_2,f(Δt_2),...
     2Δt_1,f(2Δt_1),2Δt_2,f(2Δt_2),...
     3Δt_1,f(3Δt_1),3Δt_2,f(3Δt_2),...